imagineLife/big-site/content/nginx/node-proxy.md

 ### Verify The Node Server In Docker
 To test the node server with docker
-- build an image by running `docker build -t node-server .` in the `node-server` directory
+- build an image by running `docker build -t nodebox .` in the `node-server` directory
-- run the image as a container with `docker run -d -rm --name node-box -p 8080:8080 node-server`
+- run the image as a container with `docker run -d -rm --name node-box -p 8080:8080 nodebox`
 - use a browser & enter the url `localhost:8080`
 - the browser should return the "Hello from (the name of the docker "host", which is probably a bit of garbly-gook to look at)"